Matthew-Neba/Matthew-Neba/README.md

 # 💫 About Me:

-As a Computing Science student at the University of Alberta, I am driven to delve into the diverse aspects of programming and computer science.
-My interests span across web development, AI, data analysis and statistical analysis.
+As a Computing Science student at the University of Alberta ... blah blah blah.
+I just really like software.
+From web development to Artificial Intelligence and Statistical Analysis.
 ## 🚀 What I'm Up To

--   📷 Building a comment analysis website for youtubers [youtubeNLP](https://github.com/matthew-neba/youtubeNLP)
+-   📷 Building a comment analysis website for YouTubers to see just how hard their haters are really hating [youtubeNLP](https://github.com/matthew-neba/youtubeNLP),
--   🎮 Relaxing by playing pacman online with friends [Pacman Multiplayer](https://github.com/matthew-neba/PacPlatform)
+-   🎮 Chronically Procrastinating by playing pacman online with friends [Pacman Multiplayer](https://github.com/matthew-neba/PacPlatform)
--   💰 Making money on the stock market [AI Trading Bot](https://github.com/matthew-neba/AITradingBot)
+-   💰 Making money on the stock market [AI Trading Bot](https://github.com/matthew-neba/AITradingBot), albeit not very sucessfully
--   💾 Building a key-value database from scratch in C [liteDB](https://github.com/matthew-neba/liteDB)
+-   💾 Building a key-value database from scratch in C [liteDB](https://github.com/matthew-neba/liteDB), atleast it's not assembly
 -   📈 Applying statistical analysis to real-world problems [predicting protests in Canada](https://github.com/matthew-neba/social-unrest-modeling)